dianatofan/Pony-challenge/README.md

 When the pony reaches the exit door, the game is won, and when the pony gets caught by the domokun, the game is lost.

+Note!
+While the game is running, the user is unable to switch between the game modes (manual / autoplay).
+The buttons are active only before creating a maze.

 ## Architecture
 Every time the pony moves to the next location, the API is called twice:
 * one time for identifying whether the move is valid and there are no walls to block the pony from passing there